sdc-china/IDA-doc/_posts/2018-01-04-installation-ida-installing.md

   the username: the IDA login username the password: the IDA login password.
   ![][plugin_login]
-- Click "Sign in" button.
+- Click "Sign in" button, then you will see the screenshot as below.
   ![][plugin_welcome]

 **Notes**